We include this editable document in the Proposal Kit Professional. Order and download it for $199. Follow these steps to get started.

 Security Access Account Management

-The Security Plan outline above will work well with LDAP and Active Directory to grant access and maintain permissions.
+The Security Plan as outline above will make it easy to manage large user communities and expand throughout the enterprise.
 Responsible Party: Who is responsible?
 Description of security access model, areas impacted, vulnerability assessment.

 Specify how compliance is met and maintained in an action plan and how security measures will be adopted.